gitbls/pistrong/README.md

 ## Not Yet Completed

-  * Android and MacOS testing - Certificate install testing and documentation for these devices.
+  * MacOS testing - It should work if treated like iOS, but I have not yet tested and verified it myself.
+PLUS Certificate install testing and documentation for these devices.

   * In-depth crypto performance/security tradeoff evaluation.